asmuts/petscorts-node/README.md

 The database is MongoDB's Atlas.

-The front end is a Next.js project (petscorts-next).
+The front end is a Next.js project -- [petscorts-next](https://github.com/asmuts/petscorts-next).
 It's deployed to Vercel.

 Authentication is done through Auth0.